-It is also the Captain's responsibility to ensure that any young leaders in the Company are protected by the same standards of care as other children and that they attend appropriate training.
+It is also the Captain's responsibility to ensure that any young leaders in the Company are protected by the same standards of care as other children and young people and that they attend appropriate training.

 Regional Headquarters will keep a record of all Child Safeguarding training attended by leaders and employees.